circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 ###### Ending a Job from within a `step`

-A job can exit without failing by using using `run: circleci-agent step halt`.
+A job can exit without failing by using `run: circleci-agent step halt`.
 This can be useful in situations where jobs need to conditionally execute.

 Here is an example where `halt` is used to avoid running a job on the `develop` branch: